phenology/cgc/manuscript/joss_cgc_paper.md

 # Author contributions

 All co-authors contributed to the conceptualization of the work, which was led by R.Z.M. and E.I.V..
-F.N, M.W.G and O.K prepared the first draft of the tutorials, and wrote the initial draft of this manuscript.
-F.N. suggested changes to the co-and tri-clustering algorithm.
-R.Z.M., E.I.V. and S.K. led the design of experiments to test and improve the CGC package.
-R.Z.M. and E.I.V helped to improve the tutorials.
+F.N., M.W.G., and O.K. prepared the first draft of the tutorials, and wrote the initial draft of this manuscript.
+F.N. suggested changes to the co- and tri-clustering algorithms.
+R.Z.M., E.I.V., and S.K. led the design of experiments to test and improve the CGC package.
+R.Z.M. and E.I.V. helped to improve the tutorials.
 S.K. provided the required computational resources to run the experiments and tutorials and made suggestions for code optimizations.
 All co-authors reviewed and edited the final document.

 # References